 A well-written service agreement is a mark of professionalism and clarifies the dog walker’s policies and procedures as well as your rights and responsibilities as a client.

 9. How long will the dog walker be walking your dog?

 10. Will the dog walker being walking your dog with other client’s dogs?

 Group walks can be a great experience for some dogs, but others may be better off walked alone or with other dogs from the same family.
 Dogs in group walks also have an increased risk of injury and disease from other dogs.

 11. What types of collars or harnesses and leashes does the dog walker use to walk dogs?

 Some dog walkers will use whatever you currently have to walk your dog, others bring their own equipment or expect you to provide a certain type of collar, harness, or leash.
-Some dog walkers walk dogs off-leash as well, which is a safety concern depending on the dog and the location of the walk.
+Some dog walkers walk dogs off-leash as well, which can be a safety concern depending on the dog and the location of the walk.
 You want to be sure that what your dog walker is using is safe and works well for your dog.
 Avoid dog walkers who use aversive equipment such as choke, prong, or shock collars.

 12. What is the dog walker’s inclement weather policy?

 The weather may necessitate your dog to shorten your dogs walk or could prevent the dog walker from coming to walk your dogs at all.
 You need to know what to expect.

 13. What will the dog walker do if your dog needs emergency medical care?

 Your dog walker should know basic dog first aid and be prepared to take your dog to a veterinarian for a medical emergency.
 You need to inform your dog walker what your wishes are in the event your dog needs emergency care.

 14. Does the dog walker provide training in loose-leash walking or other good manners for the dogs that they walk?